moiseevigor/moiseevigor.github.io/_appendices/2026-07-09-cosmic-web-B4-transverse-damping.md

 −13% overall) — the behaviour of a physical shell-crossing correction, since higher σ₈ means more crossings — and is nearly identical between EdS and ΛCDM, as expected for a growth-factor-parametrised geometric term;
-physical-unit errors at 0.5 and 1 h⁻¹Mpc voxels match, so the error scale is set by the physics, not the grid.
+physical-unit errors at 0.5 and 1 h⁻¹Mpc voxels match (4.45 vs 4.52), so the
+error scale is set by the physics, not the grid — the coarse 2 h⁻¹Mpc run's smaller native-voxel numbers are a unit artifact, converted above.

 ## Field-level fidelity